Talamanj08/Project-3/README.md

 The Javascript libraries Chart.js and Leaflet were used for data visualization.
 Chart.js was utililzed for data graphing, while Leaflet was used to create a heatmap.
 Within the CSS, the Font Awesome ​library was used to integrate fonts to style buttons on the webpage.

 ## Summary / Conclusions
 Our project covers the Covid 19 pandemic.
-Our goal was to cover who was most affected in the US between the years 2021-2022 (may include data from 2023).
+Using data gathered from the CDC and US Census, we covered who was most affected in the US between the years 2021-2022 (may include data from 2023).
+This includes death statistics,

 ## References:
 Provisional COVID-19 Deaths by Sex and Age (CDC)